Terra-Modern/Terra-Modern.github.io/posts/set-up-a-website-with-nikola-and-github-pages/index.md

 Navigate to your site's main directory, where you'll see its configuration file, `conf.py`.
 This Python file contains the settings that Nikola uses when building your site; there are all sorts of options that you can fiddle with, but in this post we only need to change one.
 Open `conf.py` in your favorite text editor or <abbr title="Integrated Development Environment">IDE</abbr> and search for the `GITHUB_DEPLOY_BRANCH` variable.

-If you're creating a user or organization site, you'll want to change this variable to `main`, [given GitHub's recent changes to how they name the default branch](https://github.com/github/renaming){:target="_blank"}.
+If you're creating a user or organization site, you'll want to change the value of this variable to `main`, [given GitHub's recent changes to how they name the default branch](https://github.com/github/renaming){:target="_blank"}.

-If you're creating a project site, change this variable to `gh-pages`.
+If you're creating a project site, change the value of this variable to `gh-pages`.

 Nikola now knows how to store your fully built website within a repo so that GitHub Pages will recognize and host it on its web server.